eprzenic/SmartThings-Raspberry-Arduino/README.md

 # SmartThings-Raspberry-Arduino
-Smarttings to Raspberry to Arduino RF24 project
+Smartthings to Raspberry to Arduino RF24 project
 Disclaimer:
 This is the first time I ever tried a public project like this.
 I have been struggling but having fun learning the Arduino, Smartthings, Raspberry plateform for the last few weeks